autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-sensor-description.md

     ```

 In this example file, the top_lidar in the center of the vehicle is selected as the parent_frame, and it is prepared in such a way that the position of the parent_frame element relative to the axle of the vehicle is entered.
-The [x, y, z, roll, pitch, yaw] values in this file can be entered by base_link - lidar calibration or by measuring from the 3D model.
+The [x, y, z, roll, pitch, yaw] values in this file can be entered by measuring from the 3D model.

 ### 3. sensor_kit.xacro